 Finance for Enterprise – Startups that have been trading for up to 24 months and are based in Sheffield City, Humberside or the East Midlands can apply for a personal loan for business purpose that runs for a 1-5 year term and can range between £500 to £25,000.

 Talk to regional lenders

 When you’re exploring regional business loans, it’s always worth discussing the options with each lender since some have criteria very specific to their region.
 Have a look at their websites, then call them up to discuss further.

-If you’re still unsure as to what sort of lending would best suit your firm, our page on the different types of small business loans could give you the direction you need.
-You can also give us a call on 020 7100 0110 to speak to one of our relationship managers about your funding options.
+If you’re still unsure as to what sort of lending would best suit your firm, our page on the different types of business funding could give you the direction you need.
+Alternatively, give us a call on 020 7100 0110 or check out our FAQs for more information.